 Inventory management is a challenging task.
 You have to keep products shelved, organized, and accessible--all while processing incoming shipments.

 If your warehousing is done by a small team, it gets more difficult as your business grows.
-You may also find products that once sold well but no longer do, which is where SKU rationalization comes in.
+You may also find goods that were once high demand products but no longer are, which is where SKU rationalization comes in.

 That’s why SKUs are so helpful for any kind of business.
 SKU stands for stock keeping unit, and it’s an easy naming convention for any product.
 A SKU is a string of alphanumeric characters that uniquely identifies each product type and unit in your inventory.